Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to use this tool ('one-shot email security overview') and when not to, providing alternatives: 'use check_sender_requirements for Google/Yahoo bulk-sender compliance, or the individual check_* tools when you need only one signal.'
+The description explicitly says 'Use for one-shot email security overview' and provides clear guidance on when to use alternatives: 'use check_sender_requirements specifically for Google/Yahoo bulk-sender compliance, or the individual check_* tools when you need only one signal.'
+This is excellent usage guidance with named alternatives and specific conditions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.